graphicore/varla-varfo/explorations/calibrate/index.md

  * **viewer is close** (under ~ 3 meters) All required information e.g. to visit the event (when, where, how).
  * **viewer is closer** (under ~ 1 meter) Legal information, contact data etc.

-On a smaller flyer the spread of font sizes from "farther" to "closer" will be less than on a larger poster, the "closer" fonts must get larger, and the font-size differences between steps must get smaller.
+On a smaller flyer, the spread of font sizes from "farther" to "closer" will be less than on a larger poster, the "closer" fonts must get larger, and the font-size differences between steps must get smaller.
 The Poster has more real estate to create visual tension.
 Put in other words: when